microsoft/nni/README.md

 * Run [Neural Network Architecture Search](examples/trials/nas_cifar10/README.md) in NNI
 * [Automatic Feature Engineering](examples/trials/auto-feature-engineering/README.md) in NNI <br>

+Besudes, here are some external references (with author's permission) that we would like to share with you.
 #### External References ####
 * [Design and implementation of kubeflow/katib](http://gaocegege.com/Blog/机器学习/katib-new)